Willie Irvine: International career

-Senior team

-Scores and results list Northern Ireland's goal tally first.

 Style of play

 As a youngster, Irvine played as a goalkeeper until his elder brother Bobby, who went on to keep goal for the Northern Ireland national team, threatened to "batter" him.
 He subsequently moved into a midfield position, before becoming a centre forward during his time in the Burnley youth team.
 Described as a natural and instinctive goalscorer, Irvine stated that one of his main strengths as a striker was the ability to anticipate where the ball was going to land.

 Outside football

-Irvine is married to wife Rita, whom he met in a public house in Burnley.
-The couple were wed on 3 October 1966 and have three sons; Darren, Stephen and Jonathan, who played semi-professional football for Nelson and Colne.
-He has lived in the village of Worsthorne since retiring from football in 1974.
+Irvine was married to wife Rita, whom he met in a public house in Burnley.
+The couple were wed on 3 October 1966, and had three sons; Darren, Stephen and Jonathan, who played semi-professional football for Nelson and Colne.
+He lived in the village of Worsthorne after retiring from football in 1974.
 Following his retirement he rented a warehouse from a friend and started a do-it-yourself retail business in the centre of Burnley.
 The shop was reasonably successful, and Irvine opened a second branch in Keighley, West Yorkshire.
 However, the business became untenable after several years and left Irvine owing £44,000 to the bank after a potential buyer for the shop pulled out of the deal.
 Following the collapse of the business, Irvine suffered severe depression and at one stage attempted suicide by taking an overdose of paracetamol tablets.
 He was discovered in time by his wife and admitted to Burnley General Hospital, where he underwent an emergency procedure to pump his stomach.
 After the attempt, he got a part-time job with Burnley Borough Council, working with young people at local community centres.
 He later worked as a window cleaner for 12 months before selling the round for a profit.
 Irvine then took a job in an engineering factory, where he worked for 14 years, before joining electrical firm LED.
-From there, he moved to Aeropia, an aircraft parts manufacturer, where he has worked as a stores manager ever since.
-On matchdays at Turf Moor, he gives guided tours of the ground to supporters.
+From there, he moved to Aeropia, an aircraft parts manufacturer, where he worked as a stores manager.
+On matchdays at Turf Moor, he gave guided tours of the ground to supporters.

+Irvine died on 26 July 2025 after a long illness.
+He was 82.